 • Anything between these two points is considered Static Dissipative.

-However, the ESD Association recommends that an anti static mat has surface resistance
+The ESD Association recommends that a static safe workstation mat has surface resistance

 Grounding Cables come in several different types.
 The grounding cable is what connects the anti static mat being used as a work surface to the grounded electrical outlet.

 Unless you have to, it’s recommended not to use the alligator clip.
-While it seems convenient, it is best used only when you are sure of the pathway to ground you are attaching it to.
+While it seems convenient, it is best used only when you are sure of the pathway to the ground.